leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 ```
 ## Setup of directory architecture and DovetailHiChIP, MACS2, PICARD conda environments

-With Conda installed, we are now ready to set up the directory structure for our analysis.
-Additionally, we will create Conda environments where the required software will be installed.
+With conda installed, we are now ready to set up the directory structure for our analysis.
+Additionally, we will create conda environments where the required software will be installed.
 Different tools may require specific versions of their dependencies in order to function properly without conflicts.

 Clone the source code of the HiChIP-Analysis repository into a selected directory.